memrise logo

 Memrise vs Drops

-The Drops app is another app that focuses specifically on vocabulary.
+The Drops app is another option that focuses specifically on vocabulary.
 Drops has the benefit of having a larger selection of vocabulary lists, more languages available, and a fantastic user experience.
-Memrise’s design is not that user friendly, but includes audio and video of native speakers saying the words which is better to hear correct pronunciation.
+It doesn’t include video or audio by different native speakers like Memrise, but it’s still a good way to learn new words and phrases in as little as five minutes.

-The price of both apps is similar if you want to access all of the features, but Memrise offers more free content, and a large selection of user-generated content.
+The monthly subscription for Drops is much cheaper, but Memrise offers more free content and more useful features for learners interested in developing all their language skills.
 You can try them both out with a free trial, or learn more about Drops in this Drops app review.

 Memrise vs MosaLingua

 MosaLingua offers several flashcard apps for a few common languages, like French, German, Spanish, and Italian.
-While Memrise is structured in courses, MosaLingua allows you to learn about whatever subjects you’re most interested in.
+While Memrise has more structured courses and limited features, MosaLingua allows you to learn about whatever subjects you’re most interested in.

-The MosaLingua apps are also cheaper than Memrise, and still offer a lot of high quality content.
+The MosaLingua apps are also cheaper than Memrise and also offer a lot of high-quality content.
 If you subscribe to the web version of MosaLingua, you can unlock a lot of extra features like ebooks and audiobooks, music videos, and resources from around the web.
 Memrise doesn’t offer anything similar to this.
 If you want to learn more about MosaLingua, you can read my honest MosaLingua review.

 Memrise vs Babbel